serendipiddy/Network-Visualization-and-Performance-Prediction/svcrate/explanation.md

 #Service Rate Experiment

 ## Aim
 To measure the average service rate of a switch for use in queueing models describing behaviour of OpenFlow switches.

+The service rate is determined by the service time, which is measured as the difference between the time a packet enters service (t1) and the time the same packet completes service (t2), or (service time) = (t2-t2)

 ## Requirements
 To run this experiment certain